dubaua/immerser/README.md

 ## Custom Markup

-Since immerser cloning nested nodes by default, all event listeners and data bound on nodes will lost after init.
-Fortunatelly, you can markup immmerser yourself.
+Since immerser cloning nested nodes by default, all event listeners and data bound on nodes will be lost after init.
+Fortunatelly, you can markup the immmerser yourself.
 It can be useful when you have event listeners on solids, reactive logic or more than classname switching.
 All you need is to place the number of nested immerser masks equal to the number of the layers.
-Look how do I change the smily face on the right in this page source.
+Look how I change the smily face on the right in this page source.

 ```html
 <div class="fixed" data-immerser>